 That is not a call to go easy on the affluent.
 At present, rapacious elements in the City actually get off scot-free through brushing off criticism as just Labour ranting imprecisely.
 To deliver one million homes by 2020 Labour will need significant private sector help.
 This will also be needed to re-skill our economy through University Technical Colleges and such like.
 It is time to re-engage the responsible capitalist.

 Wes Streeting, Labour’s Parliamentary candidate for Ilford North

 In his speech to Labour’s conference last year, Ed Miliband laid out a choice between two economic futures for Britain, promising to lead a ‘race to the top’ in contrast to David Cameron’s race to the bottom, which has seen living standards squeezed and working conditions threatened.

 I’ve got a lot of families in Ilford North who are ambitious for their kids, but worried about their prospects, and thousands of small business owners who’ve made it through the recession and want to prosper from growth.

 I’d like to see Labour build on its pledge to cut business rates for small businesses by creating a small business apprenticeship scheme to provide job opportunities for young people and support for small businesses struggling with the cost and red tape involved.

 It’s practical, easy to understand and would illustrate how Ed’s race to the top really speaks to the aspirations of our people.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.